Prerequisite for this aromatherapy course is the successful completion of the Aromatherapy 101 home study course.

 Aromatherapy 201 Course Workbook

-The aromatherapy 201 course workbook consists of over 260 pages divided into forty detailed lessons designed to take you step by step through the aromatherapy course notes and fully understand them.
+The aromatherapy 201 course workbook is divided into forty detailed lessons designed to take you step by step through the aromatherapy course notes and fully understand them.

 Excellent.
 I thought the Anatomy and Physiology was very well done – SB PhD, Victoria, BC